RedisLabs/redislabs-docs/content/platforms/faqs/_index.md

 ([latest version on GitHub](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/psp.yaml))

-The SYS_RESOURCE capability is required by the Redis Labs Enterprise Cluster (RLEC) container so that RLEC can set correct OOM scores to its processes inside the container.
+The SYS_RESOURCE capability is required by the Redis Enterprise cluster (REC) container so that REC can set correct out of memory (OOM) scores to its processes inside the container.
-Also, some of the RLEC services must be able to increase default resource limits, especially the number of open file descriptors.
+Also, some of the REC services must be able to increase default resource limits, especially the number of open file descriptors.

-While the RLEC container runs as user 1001, there are no limits currently set on users and user groups in the default scc.yaml file.
+While the REC container runs as user 1001, there are no limits currently set on users and user groups in the default scc.yaml file.
 The psp.yaml example defines the specific uid.

-The RLEC SCC definitions are only applied to the project namespace when you apply them to the namespace specific Service Account as described in the [OpenShift Getting Started Guide]({{< relref "/platforms/kubernetes/getting-started/openshift/openshift-cli#step-3-prepare-your-yaml-files" >}}).
+The REC SCC definitions are only applied to the project namespace when you apply them to the namespace specific Service Account as described in the [OpenShift Getting Started Guide]({{< relref "/platforms/kubernetes/getting-started/openshift/openshift-cli#step-3-prepare-your-yaml-files" >}}).

-RLEC PSP definitions are controlled with role-based access control (RBAC).
+REC PSP definitions are controlled with role-based access control (RBAC).
-A cluster role allowing the RLEC PSP is granted to the redis-enterprise-operator service account and allows that account to create pods with the PSP shown above.
+A cluster role allowing the REC PSP is granted to the redis-enterprise-operator service account and allows that account to create pods with the PSP shown above.

 {{< note >}}